Veliko Tarnovo: Tourism

 In 2013, 450,000 tourists visited the city.
 The most popular landmark is the historic hill Tsarevets, which held the capital of the Second Bulgarian Empire.
-A number of other sites also attract tourists, including the historic hill Trapezitza, the Samovodskata Charshiya, numerous medieval and Bulgarian Renaissance churches, and the ancient Roman fortress of Nicopolis ad Istrum.
+A number of other sites also attract tourists, including the historic hill Trapezitza, the Samovodska Charshiya, numerous medieval and Bulgarian Renaissance churches, and the ancient Roman fortress of Nicopolis ad Istrum.

 Museums

-In the city are located the architectural reserves: Tsarevets, Trapezitsa and Momina krepost.
-The Regional historical museum in the town were established in 1871.
+In the city are located the architectural reserves Tsarevets, Trapezitsa and Momina krepost.
+The Regional historical museum in the town was established in 1871.
 In the town are located the House Museum of the Bulgarian writers Petko Rachov Slaveykov and House Museum of the writer Emilian Stanev.
 Next to the Regional Library is located the Archaeological Museum.